oraibalmegdadi/AI-Based-Multiformat-Document-Chatbot/README.md

     ```

 4. **Run Ollama with the selected LLM**:
-	The default LLM is "Mistral".
+	The default LLM is "mistral".
 You can choose other LLMs from the supported libraries on the Ollama website: [Ollama Library](https://ollama.com/library).
     Make sure you update the variable "model_name" inside the OfflineRAGapp-Mistral.py also if you want to change the LLM library
 	```sh
     ollama pull mistral